Capability

 Zinc-Nickel Plating

-Zinc-nickel plating combines zinc with 12 to 15% nickel in a single deposited alloy that protects steel components in environments where pure zinc isn't enough.
-The result is roughly five times the corrosion resistance of zinc, with measurably better abrasion resistance and excellent covering power into deep recesses, threads, and complex geometry.
+Zinc-nickel plating combines zinc with nickel in a single deposited alloy that protects steel components in environments where pure zinc isn't enough.
+Currently available in 5-9% nickel and 12-18% nickel deposits.
+The result is up to roughly 4 times the corrosion resistance of zinc, with measurably better abrasion resistance and excellent covering power into deep recesses, threads, and complex geometry.

 It's the standard finish for severe-duty under-vehicle hardware across the major automotive, commercial vehicle, and off-highway equipment programs, where 1,000+ hours of ASTM B117 salt-spray performance to red rust is the baseline expectation.